 I love meatballs (including meatless meatballs).
 They’re just my thing.
 I love to know that I have some waiting for me in the fridge so that I can pick them directly from the container.
 It’s one of the best things in the whole world especially if done when no one's looking.

-However, meatballs can be dangerous, especially if loaded with unhealthy ingredients, and fried.
-That’s why I like to bake them, and, if possible, include all kinds of healthy ingredients.
+However, meatballs can be dangerous, especially if loaded with unhealthy ingredients, and deep fried.
+That's why I like to load them with healthy ingredients and, whenever possible, bake them!

 What possibly do you want more?